Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 Trail at a Glance

-DifficultyStrenuous — Grade III (chain-assisted summit section)
+DifficultyStrenuous — Grade III (chain-assisted summit section, multiple peaks)

 Summit2,483 m (女峰山)

-SeasonSpring to late autumn (peak: September – October)
+SeasonSpring to late autumn

 National ParkYes — Nikko National Park

-OvernightOptional — Shizu hut (free basic shelter, shared with the Nantai northern route)
+OvernightOptional — Shizu Hut (free basic shelter, shared with the Nantai northern route)

 Why Hike Nyoho?